martinroob/ngx-i18nsupport/README.md

 - `languages` (array of strings): list of languages (if not spefified at command line)
 - `removeUnusedIds` (boolean, default `true`): flag, if unused IDs should be removed during merge
 - `supportNgxTranslate` (boolean, default `false`): flag to active json translation files for ngx-translate
+- `ngxTranslateExtractionPattern` (string, default `@@|ngx-translate`): defines what messages are exported to json translation files for ngx-translate.
+For details how to use it have a look at the Wiki Page [ngx translate usage](https://github.com/martinroob/ngx-i18nsupport/wiki/ngx-translate-usage).
 - `useSourceAsTarget` (boolean, default `true`): flag, if source should be copied to target for new trans-units
 - `autotranslate` (since v0.7.0) (boolean or array of strings, default `false`): flag, if new units should be automatically translated by Google Translate.